1. Schoolhouse Floor Plan

 I would also need to actually mitre the ends.

-To cut the 39mm wide x 6mm deep cove I can also use my table saw.
+To cut the 39mm wide x 6mm deep cove I can use my table saw.

 43. Cove moulding from a flat stick.

-After dressing down the architrave I was left with the nominally 20mm thick profile in image 44 and there was no need to reduce it further.
+After dressing down the architrave I was left with the nominally 20mm thick profile in image 44 and there was no need to reduce it further just to comply with the drawing.
 The extra thickness compared to the drawing gives wider contact faces, which is an advantage.
 The missing corner left over from the architrave profile would have been removed anyway for the cove profile.

 The finished moulding is not perfect but will do (image 45).

 The angle and offset for the cove-shaping table-saw fence setup (image 46) was derived by running test pieces over until the correct offset, width and depth were achieved.
 I used the sanding pad as a push pad/gripper block for safety.

 46. Cove shaping setup.

 Image 47 shows the finished apron fixed to the stool.
 I used brads and no glue in case I need to separate it again in future.
 The cove needs a little more sanding to remove more of the kerf marks from the table saw blade.